preactjs/preact/README.md

 > 💁 _**Note:** You [don't need ES2015 to use Preact](https://github.com/developit/preact-in-es3)... but give it a try!_

 The easiest way to get started with Preact is to install [Preact CLI](https://github.com/preactjs/preact-cli).
-This simple command-line tool wraps up the best possible Webpack and Babel setup for you, and even keeps you up-to-date as the underlying tools change.
+This simple command-line tool wraps up the best possible tooling for you, and even keeps things like Webpack and Babel up-to-date as they change.
 Best of all, it's easy to understand!
-It builds your app in a single command (`preact build`), doesn't need any configuration, and bakes in best practices 🙌.
+Start a project or compile for production in a single command (`preact build`), with no configuration needed and best practices baked in! 🙌

-### Getting Started
+#### Tutorial: Building UI with Preact

 With Preact, you create user interfaces by assembling trees of components and elements.
 Components are functions or classes that return a description of what their tree should output.
 These descriptions are typically written in [JSX](https://facebook.github.io/jsx/) (shown underneath), or [HTM](https://github.com/developit/htm) which leverages standard JavaScript Tagged Templates.
 Both syntaxes can express trees of elements with "props" (similar to HTML attributes) and children.

 To get started using Preact, first look at the render() function.
 This function accepts a tree description and creates the structure described.
 Next, it appends this structure to a parent DOM element provided as the second argument.
-Future calls to render() will use the existing tree and update it in-place in the DOM.
+Future calls to render() will reuse the existing tree and update it in-place in the DOM.
 Internally, render() will calculate the difference from previous outputted structures in an attempt to perform as few DOM operations as possible.

 ```js
 import { h, render } from 'preact';